Political positions of Hillary Clinton: Subprime mortgage crisis relief

-On December 5, 2007, Clinton unveiled her plan to ameliorate the effects of the 2007 subprime mortgage financial crisis on homeowners.
+On December 5, 2007, Clinton unveiled her plan to ameliorate the effects of the subprime mortgage crisis on homeowners.
 She called for a 90-day moratorium on foreclosures, in order that lenders and mortgage servicers have sufficient time to get through paperwork complications and an expected high volume of troubled borrowers without having to shut out the lights, and a five-year freeze on the interest rates of adjustable rate mortgages, so that borrowers would not get slammed by expected 30, 40 or more percent increases in monthly payments due to the effects of the crisis and of unwise initial borrowing decisions.

 In late 2008, Clinton voted for the Troubled Asset Relief Program which provided $350 million to purchase toxic assets and equity from financial institutions to strengthen the financial sector during the subprime mortgage crisis.

 Clinton claimed during a nationally televised townhall meeting in February 2016 that "You are three times more likely to be able to get a mortgage if you're a white applicant than if you're black or Hispanic, even if you have the same credentials."
 PolitiFact rated this claim "false," noting "while there is evidence of disparities in mortgage acceptance rates by race ...
 Experts say the gaps are not as drastic as Clinton says once you equalize for other key factors, such as income and credit history."